maria-guadalupe-cervera/coolMovies/coolmovies-frontend/README.md

 **You will be evaluated on your UI/UX.
 We expect this to be at the level of a basic prototype; clean and clear flow.**

+**You will be evaluated on critical thinking and decision making, so be mindful of any direction you take**

-You will be evaluated against your ability to understand and use the tooling provided and mimic existing patterns that are shown in the examples.
+**You will be evaluated against your ability to understand and use the tooling provided and mimic existing patterns that are shown in the examples.**

 There are 2 main components for this feature, they **MUST** be completed and working: